All Episodes

 And then she added, Russia's war is escalating, not ending.

-The EU plays a major role, and we will support initiatives like the Eastern Border Shield Defense Line.
+The EU plays a major role, and we will support initiatives like the Eastern Border and Shield Defense Line.

 They said, oh, this shows how we have to massively increase our spending with arms dealers and defense industry and build up our military because look at how dangerous Russia is.

-And they're trying to scare people into believing that Russia is going to invade Europe and therefore people have to give up their retirement benefits or retire later or whatever, in order to let all this money go to the military industrial complex, something we've seen in the United States many times before.
+And they're trying to scare people into believing that Russia is going to invade Europe and therefore people have to give up their retirement benefits or retire later or whatever in order to let all this money go to the military industrial complex, something we've seen in the United States many times before.

 Responding to Russian statements that the drones are not Russian, he said, quote, this was anticipated.